dsj7419/GynTree/README.md

 ## 🚀 Getting Started

 Ready to dive in?
+You have two options:

+1. **Download the Standalone Application**:
+   Get the latest version of GynTree as a standalone application directly from the [Latest Release](https://github.com/dsj7419/GynTree/releases/latest).

+2. **Install from Source**:
-Check out our [Installation Guide](./assets/docs/INSTALL.md) to get GynTree up and running on your system in no time!
+   Check out our [Installation Guide](./assets/docs/INSTALL.md) to get GynTree up and running from the source code on your system in no time!

 ## 📖 Documentation